 “I’m going under the knife!”

 Long brutal surgeries were followed by weeks of recovery, bruising, blood loss and pain.
 The financial cost was great.
 The cost of time was great and the result was irreversible.
-A long anxious wait for the swelling to die down and see how you would be left to look…for the rest of your life.
+Along with an anxious wait for the swelling to die down and see how you would be left to look…for the rest of your life.

 To start with, we have more knowledge.
 We know we are far likely to age slower with the use of sunscreen but without the use of sunbeds.
 (What we do not know, however, is that we should be wearing sunscreen 99.9% of the time.
 UVA (A for Ageing) is present despite every cloud and every cold drizzly day.)
 We have better skin care regimes, we are starting to smoke less and generally the uptake of exercise is becoming a little more prevalent.